TL;DR

 Career uncertainty at this stage is normal, not problematic.
 Many successful public health professionals changed direction multiple times, finding their paths through experience rather than advance planning.
 Your current confusion may simply reflect insufficient exposure rather than personal failing.

 First positions rarely determine entire careers.
 Entry-level roles provide experience, develop skills, and reveal preferences that inform subsequent decisions.
 Treating early career positions as learning opportunities rather than permanent commitments reduces pressure to choose perfectly.
+If you are worried about the experience paradox for entry-level positions, know that the skills and exposure from your practicum count as genuine professional experience regardless of your career direction.

 Flexibility itself becomes an asset in an evolving field.
 Professionals who adapt to changing conditions, seize unexpected opportunities, and develop diverse skills often succeed more than those who followed rigid plans.
 Your current uncertainty may prepare you better for public health's dynamic reality than premature certainty would.